diego0020/lab_vision/lab6_textons/readme.md

 The functions created during this lab will be used again, so try your best to make them reusable.

 **Due date:** March 24, 2015

+## Extra Credit

+-   Add circular gaussian filters to the bank
+-   Add another spatial layer to the bank
+-   Try a SVM classifier (as in the phow lab)